 Although fasting might not affect the macronutrients of breastmilk, studies have shown there was a decrease in the concentration of lactose, potassium, and the milk’s overall nutrient content.
 This entirely depends on each individual; many experts recommend that new moms should work closely with their healthcare providers and seek advice before following any diet pattern.

 You can also observe few changes in your baby during lack of milk supply, such as the baby is lethargic, cranky, and not gaining sufficient weight.

 Most health experts advise you to lose weight slowly and steadily.
 You need the right approach towards your diet and weight loss strategy while breastfeeding.

-Here are few tips to lose few pounds while breastfeeding:
+Here are a few tips to lose some pounds while breastfeeding:

 - Eat whole food grains, lots of fresh fruits, and veggies.
 These foods provide nutrition with fewer calories.

 - Eat small portions each time

 - Avoid all the junk and processed foods;

 - Start moderate exercise for at least 30 mins initially and make it a habit to do some physical activity for at least 1 hour.

 Losing pregnancy weight post delivery might take some time, for which you need to give a gentle approach.
 It is possible to follow some less restrictive fasting schedules without facing any nutritional deficiency.
 But every individual is different and based on your health; you might need a personalized diet plan.
 Therefore, if you want to try intermittent fasting while breastfeeding, it is essential to discuss it with your doctor.